The NCUR 2020 abstract submission portal will open on 30 September 2019 and remain open until Friday December 6th, 11:59 pm EST.

 1. References are allowed within abstracts, but not required.

-2. The form will not process all formatting and special characters (e.g., scientific symbols).
+2. Currently the submission form does not provide formatting and special characters (e.g., scientific symbols or italics).
 Use plain text format for your abstract.
 There is space in the form to include a link to online documentation, formulas, images, music files, etc. in support of your submission.
 You may use this space to provide a link to a location to view your abstract in its original form.

 3. Abstracts are usually 200-300 words long with no paragraph breaks.
 MAXIMUM LENGTH = 300 WORDS!